ibrahimshaabann/Cafe-Management-System-API/README.md

 - **Menu and Categories**: Organize menu items into categories for easy access.
 - **Table Management**: Assign tables to orders for efficient service.

+Certainly!
+Here's the "Getting Started" section of the README.md in full Markdown code:

 ## Getting Started

 To run the Coffee Management System API locally, follow these steps: